 Service Provider A might be charging you only a fraction of the price set by Service Provider B. Clearly, your wallet would be inclined towards Service Provider A in this case.
 But, it would be very unwise to make a technological investment decision based on which service is cheaper.

 You need to consider why A can provide cheaper services.
 Perhaps they only have a very basic product, without any additional features.
 Maybe the quality of service won’t be in the same league as that of Service Provider B. What are B’s unique advantages that let B charge much higher prices than its competitor?

 Do you feel sidetracked?
 Okay, let’s address your main question first.
-What is the average cost of developing an app in 2021?

 How much does it cost to make an app for your business in 2021?